aj-maz/The-Altar-Of-RAI/README.md

 - [x] Start a stream from treasury to the Altar
 - [ ] A utility for handling sablier deposit gotcha
 - [x] Poke functionality - withdraw from stream
-- [ ] Provide an ERC1271 interface to interact with CoW
+- [x] Provide an ERC1271 interface to interact with CoW
 - [x] Deploy a LIT & FLX testcoin on goerli
-- [!]
-Make testcoins swappable using CoW
+- [x] Make testcoins swappable using CoW
-- [ ] Deploy script of the contract on the goerli
+- [x] Deploy script of the contract on the goerli
-- [ ] Swap Keeper
+- [x] Swap Keeper
-- [ ] UI
+- [x] UI

 Interacting with CoW using smart contracts was far more complex than I initialy estimated.
 This week I mostly put time on trying to figure out how to make CoW work and what we need to take care of